SMTorg/smt/doc/_src_docs/surrogate_models/krg.rst

 More details avalaible here :

+..
+[1] Sacks, J. and Schiller, S. B. and Welch, W. J., Designs for computer experiments, Technometrics 31 (1) (1989) 41--47.

-[2] E. C. Garrido-Merchan and D. Hernandez-Lobato.
-Dealing with categorical and integer-valued variables in Bayesian Optimization with Gaussian processes.
-In:Neurocomputing 380 (2020), pages 20–35.
+..
+[2] E. C. Garrido-Merchan and D. Hernandez-Lobato, Dealing with categorical and integer-valued variables in Bayesian Optimization with Gaussian processes, Neurocomputing 380 (2020) 20-–35.

 Implementation Note
 -------------------